 As Hannes Grassegger and Mikael Krogerus brilliantly reported in an article in late 2016 in the Zurich-based Das Magazin, “a few weeks after the publication of the research of Kosinski and Stillwell, they would receive two simultaneous phone calls: a threat of a lawsuit and a job offer.
 Both from Facebook.”

 Within a few days, Facebook likes became private by default.
-Before the study went public, anyone could land on our Facebook page and check their likes.
-Of course, it was too late to prevent pre-existing databases from having this data – in fact it was already exploited by private marketing agencies.
+Before the study went public, anyone could land on our Facebook page and check our likes.
+Of course, it was too late to prevent pre-existing databases from having this data – in fact it was already being exploited by private marketing agencies.